A Stormy Ride along Florida’s Pinellas Trail

 The Fred Marquis Pinellas Trail is a multi-use paved path which follows the course of an old railroad.
 For those unfamiliar, many cities transform former railroad routes into good use, by way of a recreational path.
 Communities benefit with beautiful, often lengthy recreational paths, which can be used both for commuting and leisure.

 After passing the charming downtown area, the route passes a few busy highways and a lot of commercialization.
-I didn’t care much for this part of the route.
+I don’t care much for this part of the route.
 As you can see in the photo below, this portion of the ride is not very scenic.
+It is flat and easy to ride though which is great for anyone wanting to take it easy.
+I am not really a fan of overly hilly biking path, especially if I am trying to enjoy a fun weekend activity rather than a rough fitness workout.

 You have the option of taking a 2 mile detour to Honeymoon Island State Park, well known for its’ scenic beaches and natural hiking trails.
-The sunsets here are frequently rated amongst the best in Florida.
 I recommend taking the detour if you are up to it (as an added bonus admission to the park is much lower for cyclists than vehicles).
-Take a look below at one of the sunset photos we took at Honeymoon Island last week.

 A mostly flat and easy ride

-Most of the trail is flat, although you will pass one steep hill near the Dunedin section of the path.
+Most of the trail is flat as a pancake, although you will pass one steep hill near the Dunedin section of the path.
 The hill takes you up to a highway overpass.
 From here, you will see mostly urban highway views, although there is a nice view of the water as well.

 Tarpon Springs: “the sponge capital of the world”

 As you head into Tarpon Springs, you will enter the historic, scenic downtown area with beautiful palm trees lining the street.
-Tarpon Springs is one of the most tree-lined sections of the path.
+This is probably my favorite portion of the path.
 Outside of the downtown area, it feels like the most remote section of the trail.

 Be aware of summer thunderstorms!